-- Stop using eyelash curlers.
+- Stop using eye-lash curlers.

 - Limit the use of eyelash extensions.

-Along with following these remedies and tips, it is also good to know what is causing your eyelashes to thin to get to the root of the problem.
+Now that you know how to grow your eyelashes and along with following these remedies and tips, it is also good to know what is causing your eyelashes to thin to get to the root of the problem.
 Here’s what you need to know.

 What Causes The Eyelashes To Thin And Shorten?